Elanlum/python_git_hooks/README.md

 * Copy them into **your_project/.git/hooks** directory or add to git global config
 * Do not forget to make files executable
 * Make sure Python is added to Path on your machine
+* Note that hook on Windows consists of two scripts: shell script calling python script

 ### Executing